pki-vault/server/README.md

 The server component of the PKI Vault responsible for storing and managing certificates and their keys.

+:warning: **This project is still in development and not ready for production use.**

 ## Features

 * REST API for managing certificates and keys (mostly only insertion and retrieval of the latest version of a